 January 27, 2021

-BLOOMINGTON – Atlas Solutions has launched a software platform and related pilot program to help non-profit organizations manage grants more efficiently.
+BLOOMINGTON – Atlas Solutions (now Grantcycle) has launched a software platform and related pilot program to help non-profit organizations manage grants more efficiently.

 The Bloomington-based startup, which was launched in 2019, received a $20,000 investment from Elevate Ventures’ Community Ideation Fund in late 2020.
 The funding allowed founder and CEO Ansley Fender to build basic software for the pilot program.

 “Atlas Solutions would not have a software product without the funding from Elevate,” said Fender.
 “This money will always be what created the product and I’m extremely grateful for that.”

 While working in non-profit management, Fender discovered a need for better technology—particularly for grant recipients.
 Most grants are paid as reimbursements, and organizations must document how money is spent in order to be reimbursed.
 Manual management can cost up to one-third of the grant income.
 Atlas Solutions streamlines the process by integrating with the organization’s accounting software to track budgets and prepare reports.

 To build the software, Fender connected with the Dimension Mill, a co-working space in Bloomington, and Cy Megnin, Elevate Ventures’ entrepreneur-in-residence serving Velocities, a partnership focused on startups in south central Indiana.